-When a couple with children gets divorced, important issues such as child
+When a couple with children gets divorced, important issues such as

-though, you must go back to Court and ask the Judge to approve your request.
+go back to Court and ask the Judge to approve your request.

 To obtain a